-Can you believe the Board of Control for Cricket in India (BCCI) did not have a website till now?
+Can you believe the Board of Control for Cricket in India (BCCI), the world’s richest cricket sports body, did not have a website till now?
 In Nov 2007 BCCI invited bids for building their website,

 Under this ITT (invitation to tender), the wining bidder will be required to perform the functions of designing, developing, hosting and operating the bets of breed web portal,’ Secretary Niranjan Shah said in the tender notice being published in newspapers.